korfuri/Milkrack/README.md

 into your Rack.
 Powered by [ProjectM](https://github.com/projectM-visualizer/projectm).

+## Usage

+Just spawn the module and wire its inputs to your mixer's output.
+Non-audio signals may not give great results, as the visualisation presets expect actual sound to detect BPM and perform a Fourier transform on.

+The button on the left changes the current preset.

+The right-click menu allows you to enable automatic preset rotation, or to select a specific preset to use.

 ## Building

 * Install the GLM lib and OpenGL ES development headers, as well as autotools.